lalitdotdev/devcastle/README.md

 ## Contributing

 We welcome contributions to CampusBuddy!
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature-name`
-3. Make changes and commit: `git commit -m 'Add new feature'`
-4. Push to your branch: `git push origin feature-name`
-5. Submit a pull request.
+To contribute, fork the repository, create a feature branch, and submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.
+Please make sure to update tests as appropriate.
+See the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## Contact